dart-lang/language/working/333 - shared memory multithreading/proposal.md

 shared int v = 0;
 ```

+Shareable classes are not required to be immutable.
+Field reads and writes are _atomic_, but other than that there are no implicit synchronization, locking or strong memory barriers associated with fields.
+Possible executions in terms of observed values will be specified by the Dart's [memory model](#memory-models) - which I propose to model after JavaScript's and Go's: **program which is free of data races will execute in a sequentially consistent manner**.

+> [!CAUTION]
+>
+> Atomicity of field access means considerable overhead on 32-bit platforms for reads/writes into unboxed `int` and `double` fields - because these fields are 64-bits wide.
+We might want to eschew atomicity guarantees and allow load tearing for primitive fields - though it makes semantics somewhat unpredictable and architecture dependent.
+The same concern applies to unboxed SIMD values inside `Shareable` objects.

 ### Shareable Types

 > Type is _shareable_ if and only if one of the following applies: